auerswal/pubcloud2020/extra/amazon-linux2/README.md

 So the two questions have been answered:

-1. Apache needs to be explicitly enabled and started on amazon Linux 2.
+1. Apache needs to be explicitly enabled and started on Amazon Linux 2.
 2. A second *elastic network interface* (ENI) works out-of-the-box.

 ---